hausgold/pdfgen/README.md

-If you are into typesetting/[LaTeX](https://www.latex-project.org/) or tools like [wkhtmltopdf](https://wkhtmltopdf.org/) you know they can be hard to manage by web devs or are not intented to be simple at usage.
+If you are into typesetting/[LaTeX](https://www.latex-project.org/) or tools like [wkhtmltopdf](https://wkhtmltopdf.org/) you know they can be hard to manage by web devs or are not intended to be simple at usage.
 This is especially worse when it comes to dynamic content like user customizable info papers. pdfgen allows you to easily make use of the latest web technologies which are supported by